ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/3_measurement/_index.md

 - When saving data as described above, the values are added to the resulting file, which is useful for:
   - Analyzing data.
-  - Reloading the values by dragging and dropping the file onto the app, restoring ScopeFoundry to the same state.
+  - Reloading the values by dragging and dropping the file onto the app, restoring ScopeFoundry to the same state at a later time.
 - ScopeFoundry automatically generates widgets in the left tree that users can use to set values.
 - Provides a consistent way to access settings in other components.
 For example, here we referenced a setting from the `number_gen` hardware component, updated it, and retrieved a value.
 - Offers an easy way to generate a GUI and connect to widgets in GUIs, as demonstrated next.